jdrichardstech/online-shopper-complete/teach.md

      https://caolan.github.io/async/v3/docs.html#waterfall

 import waterfall from 'async/waterfall';
-Runs the tasks array of functions in series, each passing their results to the next in the array.
-However, if any of the tasks pass an error to their own callback, the next function is not executed, and the main callback is immediately called with the error.
+Runs the tasks array of functions in series, each passing their results to the next in the function.
+However, if any of the tasks pass an error to their own callback, the next function is not executed, and the main callback is immediately called with the error. null is the error is null

 Parameters:
 Name Type Description